atersolis/erudx/README.md

 ### Basic usage
 For a basic usage you will need only two decorators:
 - `@action` to mark mutating methods.
 Those methods will be replaced by a generated function calling `dispatch`.
-  Those mutating **must return void**, because the substitute method will return void anyway.
+  Those mutating methods **must return void**, because the substitute method will return void anyway.
 - `@store` a class decorator that will generate a reducer for the class.
   The generated reducer will clone the store instance, apply the mutating method to the new store, then return it.

-Here is a simple `counter` example with React, using hooks.
+Here is a simple `counter` example with React, using hooks :

 ```tsx
 import * as React from "react";